KG2QA: Knowledge Graph-enhanced Retrieval-augmented Generation for Communication Standards Question Answering: Results and Analysis

-This paper's server Linux version: Ubuntu 22.04, using NVIDIA® GeForce RTX™ 4090D 24G, LoRA fine-tuning was carried out using the LAMa-Factory framework, and a control experiment was conducted with the same parameter Settings for the two base models.
-The models are Llama-3-8b-Instruct and Qwen2.5-7B-Instruct respectively.
-Llama-Factory version: 0.93.dev0, Python version: 3.10.0, PyTorch version: 2.6.0+cu124 (GPU), Transformers: 4.51.0, CUDA version: 12.8.
+This paper's server Linux version: Ubuntu 22.04, using NVIDIA® GeForce RTX™ 4090D 24G, Fine-tuning was carried out using the LLaMA-Factory framework, and a control experiment was conducted with the same parameter settings for the two base models.
+The models are Llama-3-8B-Instruct and Qwen2.5-7B-Instruct respectively.
+Llama-Factory version: 0.93.dev0, Python version: 3.10.0, PyTorch version: 2.6.0+cu124, CUDA version: 12.8.
+The LoRA fine-tuning parameters are set to lora\_rank: 16, lora\_alpha: 32, learning\_rate: 5.0e-5.
+The evaluation results of the base model and the merged model on the test set are shown in Table \ref{tab:eval_base_combined}.